![]() |

 This afternoon I took Pippi out to her

 favorite Chinese restaurant for Chinese New Year.
-We both enjoy Chinese food and I wanted to
+I wanted to

 celebrate with her on one of her rare days off.